 The dog bowl size you need will depend on your dog’s diet and the type of food you provide.
 Wet dog food is more condensed, so it will fit in a smaller bowl.
 Crunchy kibble will take more space and require a larger bowl.
 Determine how much food your pet will eat at each meal and get a bowl slightly larger.
 If your dog is still growing, you will need to consider that unless you intend to purchase others as your pet grows.

 - Next on your reading list: 10 Best Dog Food Containers – Reviews & Top Picks

 When choosing a dog bowl for your pet, we recommend selecting a stainless steel or aluminum bowl, or at least a metal alloy that won’t rust.
 Metal is easier to clean and doesn’t allow bacteria to grow.
 It’s durable, discourages chewing, and doesn’t change the flavor or leak harmful chemicals.
 Plastic is fine in an emergency, but you should quickly switch it out when possible.

 We hope you enjoyed our look into the different materials used to make dog bowls and have learned some interesting facts.
-If we have helped answer your questions, please share this guide to the differences between plastic and metal dog bowls on Facebook and Twitter.
+If we have helped answer your questions, please share this guide to the differences between plastic and metal dog bowls with your friends.

 Check out a few of our popular dog-related reads here: